 We want to see as much ill-health prevented as possible.
-However, not all diseases can be prevented.
+But not everything can be prevented.
 In these cases, we work with others to make sure people get access to high quality healthcare.

 As stewards of Scotland's healthcare data, we provide vital insight into the performance of health and social care services - insight that drives and informs improvement.